Keraloon/French-Translation-DQMT3D/README.md

 In order to install the patch you need to put the data folder in "0004000000074600/romfs" folder

-Update : the path has been corrected to data/Event instead of Demo and Field, Some Monsters and texts was not correctly translated and exceed the textbox
+Update : the path has been corrected to data/Event instead of Demo and Field, Some Monsters and texts was not correctly translated and exceeded the textbox